Jeff Gorell: Elections

 In the state's first primary election under the new top-two open primary on June 5, 2012, Gorell received 58.1% of the vote, beating Eileen MacEnery, who received 23.3% of the vote, and Thomas Mullens, who received 18.6% of the vote.
 In the November 6, 2012, general election, Gorell went on to defeat MacEnery after receiving 52.9% of the vote.

 Legislation

-Gorell is considered a moderate Republican.
+Gorell is considered a moderate to conservative Republican.
 In early 2014, he introduced paperwork to begin a ballot measure that would end the high-speed rail development in California, arguing that "California cannot afford to pay for a high-speed train system that will cost more than $100 billion at a time when prisoners are being released from prisons and taxpayers are being asked to dig deeper into their own pockets to pay for basic service."

 In 2014, Gorell introduced the Drone Privacy Protection Bill, which would ban warrant-less spying by police drones in many cases.
 The bill passed both houses of the California legislature, but was vetoed by Governor Jerry Brown.